daminort/socket-man/README.md

 ### Why
 Let's assume we develop a front-end application that uses socket connections.
-But at the moment we don't have access to server or can't emit events from it to client.
+But at the moment we don't have access to server or can't emit events from it to client.<br>
-So, how can we imitate incoming socket events for testing purposes?
+So, how can we imitate incoming socket events for testing purposes?<br>
 This is why given tool was created.

 ### Features